 When using AI for tasks such as document drafting, reviewing, or legal research, lawyers encounter several ethical dilemmas:

 Maintaining client confidentiality is one of lawyers’ most critical obligations.
-Using AI tools like ChatGPT presents significant challenges in this area.
+Using AI tools such as ChatGPT for law presents significant challenges in this area.
 For instance, ChatGPT may use input data for further training and improvement of its models, raising concerns about breaches of attorney-client privilege.

 When entering sensitive client information into public AI platforms, there is a risk that third parties could access this data, compromising confidentiality.
 Here are key risks and mitigation strategies: